 A will must use a Power of Attorney to manage the assets while a trust will allow you as the grantor to manage your assets as long as you are able.
 With a trust you can also make provisions for a successor trustee to take over your place if you were to pass.

 Usually it is less costly to prepare a will, but with the costs of probate it can make a will much more expensive.
 Typically, trusts cost more to prepare, fund and mange, but in the long term will avoid all the probate costs.

-If you think that estate planning in Michigan may be the right thing for you, or have a loved one that may soon be in need of an estate planner, contact Grand Rapids estate planning attorney, Sean Cox today.
+If you think that estate planning in Grand Rapids Mi may be the right thing for you, or have a loved one that may soon need an estate planner, contact Grand Rapids estate planning attorney, Sean Cox today.
 We provide services to the entire state of Michigan from our three convenient offices.
 Contact us today for a free consultation here.